New Functions of the Surface

 Saturday, 9 September 2017

-Start of ANCB's new long-term project New Functions of the Surface in collaboration with Schüco International KG
+Start of ANCB's new programme New Functions of the Surface, in collaboration with Schüco International KG

 Part 1 - Introduction

 Oliver Hans, Insight & Foresight Manager, Schüco Int.
 KG, Bielefeld

 Gijs Rikken, Associate Architect, MVRDV, Rotterdam

 Christiane Sauer, Professor for Material and Design, Weißensee Academy of Art, Berlin